amardeepsm/netalert-triage/README.md

 ```
 ---

-## 🧰 Using the Makefile
+## 🧰 Optional: Using the Makefile
-Optional: The Makefile is a convenience.
-If you don’t have make, run the commands below directly.

-This Makefile supports both Windows and UNIX systems.
-Simply run make setup, make test, or make report from the project root - it will detect your OS automatically.
+A lightweight Makefile is included for convenience, it supports both Windows and UNIX systems and it will detect your OS automatically.
+Makefile automates common tasks like environment setup, testing, and generating the demo report.

+This is completely optional; all commands can be run manually using standard Python tooling (as shown in the Quickstart section).

+You’ll only need make if you want one-line shortcuts such as:

-# Create virtual environment, install dependencies, and prepare environment
+make setup     # create virtual environment + install dependencies
-make setup

-# Run all tests
-make test
+make test      # run unit tests

-# Generate the demo triage report
+make report    # generate the sample triage report
-make report

-# Clean up cached files and generated artifacts
+make clean     # remove cached files and artifacts

-make clean
+The Makefile is simply a developer-experience tool, it isn’t required to run or evaluate this project.
+It reflects how automation tasks could be structured in a real CI/CD environment.

 ---